google/highwayhash/README.md

 round-trip times).
 It appears infeasible to recover 64-bit seeds in this way.

-However, attackers are only looking for multiple `m` mapping to the same bin rather than full hash collisions.
+However, attackers are only looking for multiple `m` mapping to the same bin rather than identical hash values.
 We assume they know or are able to discover the hash table size `p`.
 It is common to choose `p = 2^i` to enable an efficient `R(h) := h & (p - 1)`, which simply retains the lower hash bits.
 It may be easier for attackers to compute partial collisions where only the lower `i` bits